watson-developer-cloud/assistant-simple/README.md

 ## How the app works
 The app interface is designed and trained for chatting with a cognitive car.
 The chat interface is on the left, and the JSON that the JavaScript code receives from the server is on the right.
-Your questions and commands are run against a small set of sample data trained with intents like "turn_on", "weather", and "capabilities".
+Your questions and commands are run against a small set of sample data trained with intents like these:

+    turn_on
+    weather
+    capabilities

 These intents help the system to understand variations of questions and commands that you might submit.